ZA

 - Locate the original will and confirm the executor details.

-- Build the asset + debt inventory (property, banks, vehicles, retirement funds, business interests).
+- Build the asset + debt inventory (property, banks, vehicles, retirement funds, business interests, digital assets).

 - Start the Master’s reporting process and obtain the required letter before attempting to distribute estate assets.